 In Part 1 of our PSP breast cancer series, Dr Valerie Gorman explains the benefits of using the Hologic LOCalizer™ Wire-free Guidance System during oncoplastic surgery procedures with partnering plastic and reconstructive surgeons.

 Now in its 34th year, National Cancer Survivors Day (NCSD), which took place on June 6, 2021, initially launched to unite people around the world in recognition of cancer survivors, and to raise awareness of the ongoing challenges cancer survivors face.
-This annual celebration of life that kicks-off the first Sunday each June and extends further into National Cancer Survivors Month (NCSM), marks an important reminder for us to share resources, research, and the legislation being implemented to strengthen the survival rate of cancer patients everywhere.
+This annual celebration of life that kicks-off the first Sunday each June and extends further into National Cancer Survivors Month (NCSM), marks an important reminder for us to share resources, research, and the legislation being implemented throughout the year to strengthen the survival rate of cancer patients everywhere.

 At the time of this publication, the American Cancer Society estimated that in 2021 the United States will have 1,898,160 new cancer cases and 608,570 cancer-related deaths.
 That equals 5,200 new cases and 1,670 deaths every day, the Society notes.
 In addition, the statistics predict a total of 284,200 new male and female breast cancer cases on the rise, with 44,130 related deaths.
 But according to the American Association for Cancer Research, there are also more than 16.9 million people living with and beyond cancer in the United States alone.